 The sustainability perspective that deals with the human aspect includes challenges and actions that concern different aspects of society.
-The design and design process has the potential to contribute in different ways.
-An example of this is that:
+The design and its process has the potential to contribute in different ways.
+Examples:

 - Visualize how a product, service, or process influences individuals and communities positively and negatively throughout its life cycle.

-- Encourage inclusive, equality and empathy as a basis for creating circumstances where everyone lives well.
+- Encourage inclusion, equality and empathy as a basis for creating societies that leads to well-being.

-- Force vulnerable individuals and groups to find creative solutions to their problems.
+- Force individuals and groups to find creative solutions to their problems.

-- Problematize established truths about what we need to live good life, challenge norms and design find ways to break them.
+- Problematize established truths about what we need to a live good life, challenge norms and by using design find ways to go against them.

 The cultural sustainability perspective is about challenges and actions that affect how groups, such as societies or companies, express identity, and maintain and develop traditions, general values and belief systems.
-Here the design and design process can help to:
+Here design can help to:

 - Encourage and utilize collective knowledge and creativity from different areas of expertise.